Guidelines for Religious Holiday Observance and Student Absences

 2) When scheduling conflicts arise between registration and a religious holiday, the student should notify the registrar directly of her/his inability to attend the arena registration and the registrar will make alternative arrangements with the student.
 It is the student’s responsibility to give the registrar adequate notification (no less than one week) in order to make alternative arrangements.

 3) The Office of Spiritual Life will make available to faculty, staff and students a list of significant religious holidays at the beginning of each year.
-Students are encouraged to contact the Dean of Spiritual Life if they have any questions about religious holiday observance and these guidelines.
+Students are encouraged to contact the Chaplain and Director of Spiritual Life if they have any questions about religious holiday observance and these guidelines.

 Approved by Academic Council 5/94